tsuyo/gs-android/README.md

 Here is more information about some of the parameters used:

- - '--name' Name of the new AVD.
+ - `--name` Name of the new AVD.
- - '--target' Target ID of the new AVD.
+ - `--target` Target ID of the new AVD.
- - '--abi' The ABI to use for the AVD.
+ - `--abi` The ABI to use for the AVD.

 This command displays a list of the available targets.
 These can be used to create different AVD's based on different Android versions.